By Barton Goldenberg

 An outgrowth of the Social Media community phenomena is Branded Communities.
-Branded Communities are defined as: A digital community, controlled and managed by an organization that leverages community platform software to promote business goals while providing members with information, support, interaction, and comradery.
-This digital community is the direct result of a Brand Community: A group of ardent consumers organized around the lifestyle, activities, and ethos of a brand (Harvard Business Review)
+Branded Communities are defined as: A digital customer community, controlled and managed by an organization that leverages community platform software to promote business goals while providing members with information, support, interaction, and comradery.
+This digital customer community is the direct result of a Brand Community: A group of ardent consumers organized around the lifestyle, activities, and ethos of a brand (Harvard Business Review)

 In this blog post, I would like to discuss into the value of Branded Communities to any organization.

 Here are the key reasons why organizations create Branded Communities: